Allen-ISD-Computer-Science/REPO_NASA_CybSec_2024/README.md

 ```
 # Objective

-**Project 3 - Network Architecture Objective:** Design a Reliable, Redundant, and Secure Network to transport the data, video, telemetry, and voice from the moon's Smart Building to a Control Center(s) on Earth.
+**Mission Statement - Network Architecture Objective:** Design a Reliable, Redundant, and Secure Network to transport the data, video, telemetry, and voice from the moon's Smart Building to a Control Center(s) on Earth.

 **Requirements:**
 - At least 3 Network Designs